us4useu/us4r-lite-user-docs/docs/content/2_hardware.md

     -
         - L7-4/38 linear-array
         - C5-2 convex-array
+*   - DLP-408-1-HYPGE <br>
+    /DLP-408-1-RCAV
-*   - DLP-408
+    - DLP-408
-    - DLPx
+    - HYPGE / RCAV
     - 2.0
     - GE compatible <br>
     RCA compatible <br>
-    _[up to 256-element probes (linear/array/convex/row-column)]_
+    _[up to 256-element probes (linear/array/convex/row-column)]_<br>
+    _in-probe MUX is not supported!_
     -
         - GE L3-9i-D
         - RCA 128x128 & 64x64
 :::

+**Probe Adapter Part Number Scheme**

+To ensure clear identification and compatibility, all probe adapters for the us4R-lite™ system follow a standardized coding system:

+- ZZZ(Z)-ZZZ(Z) – Connector Type
+- Y – Number of connectors
+- XXX(XXXXX) – Specific connector pinout

+Connector Type (ZZZ(Z)-ZZZ(Z))
+Defines the mechanical connector type used in the adapter (e.g., QLC-260, DL1-156).

+Number of connectors (Y)
+Indicates how many connectors are implemented in the adapter.

+Pinout Specification (XXX(XXXXX))
+Identifies the detailed pinout configuration or mapping of the adapter, ensuring probe compatibility with the us4R-lite™ system.

+This convention allows users to quickly determine the connector type, number of connectors, and probe compatibility.
+Only adapters that follow this coding scheme and are supplied or approved by us4us® should be used to maintain functional compatibility and safety compliance with IEC 61010-1.

 If you cannot find the adapter that suits your application, it is possible to order a custom probe adapter from the us4us®.
 Please contact us at <support@us4us.eu> to discuss the options.

 :::{Note}
 The system is supplied with one selected probe adapter.
 Additional adapters can be purchased separately.
 :::

 (inputs-outputs)=
 ## Inputs and outputs